seekrcentral/seekr2/README.md

 python setup.py test
 ```

-Additional continuous integration tests may be run from the
+Additional continuous integration tests may be run from the Python scripts in
-seekr2/seekr2/continuous_integration/ directory.
+the seekr2/seekr2/continuous_integration/ directory.

 ## Run